tytydraco/yessleep/out/RAPTORS.md

 But not before I try to survive one last time.
 I swung my backwards with all my strength and my knife, by some miracle, managed to slash it.
-The raptor snarled as it jumped off me and the moment its claw left my body, my adrenaline rush pumped into my heart and I pushed myself up with new found strength, pilling my bear spray out anf claied it around behind me.
+The raptor snarled as it jumped off me and the moment its claw left my body, my adrenaline rush pumped into my heart and I pushed myself up with new found strength, pulling my bear spray out and flailed it around behind me.
 The raptor made a noise of agitation, but I didn’t want to wait and see if it was effective before I ran.